JeewhanKim/wbp-static-page/README.md

-# Toy Project: Create interactive web app using JSON data
+# Coding Challenge: Create Lightbox using provided JSON data
-Creates new web contents from a JSONP file.
+This package creates new web contents from a JSON file.
 Budnle your app using `Gulp`, `Browserify`, and `gulp-scss`.
+Simply open /dist/index.html to see the generated version.

 ## Getting Started